 Talk with your doctor about your risk of developing such side effects based on the type of leukemia, your individual treatment plan, and your overall health.
 If you had a treatment known to cause specific late effects, you may have certain physical examinations, scans, or blood tests to help find and manage them.

 Keeping personal health records

-If a doctor who was not directly involved in your care for eosinophilic leukemia will lead your follow-up care, be sure to share your treatment summary and survivorship care plan forms with him or her, as well as all future health care providers.
+If a doctor who was not directly involved in your care for eosinophilic leukemia will lead your follow-up care, be sure to share your treatment summary and survivorship care plan forms with him or her and with all future health care providers.
 Details about your treatment are very valuable to the health care professionals who will care for you throughout your lifetime.

 The next section in this guide is Survivorship.
 It describes how to cope with challenges in everyday life after a diagnosis of eosinophilic leukemia.
-Or, use the menu to choose another section to continue reading this guide.
+You may use the menu to choose a different section to read in this guide.